wthiery/git_lecture/README.md

-1. master is not so important
+if master branch is broken
+... revert!